cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

 C3 44 96 4D 4E 1C 6B 37 C8 FB 54 12 74 C3 BB 81 B2 F5 30 73 C5 F1 01
 A5 AC 2A 92 88 65 83 B6 A2 67 9B 6E 68 2D 2A 26 94 5E D0 B2
 ~~~~~~~~~~~

-### Comment: Compact certificates for Diffie-Hellman key agreement
+### C509 for Diffie-Hellman keys

-The two above-presented examples illustrate the common digitalSignature key usage.
-A compact certificate for key agreement usage is identical, except for the key usage extension field, formatted according to {{message-fields}}.
+The two previous examples illustrate the common key usage digitalSignature.
+A C509 certificate for a public Diffie-Hellman key would instead have key usage keyAgreement encoded according to {{ext-encoding}} (in this case of single extension encoded as integer 16 instead of 1 for digital signature) but otherwise identical in format.

 ### Example: Additional Keys for the Example Certificates